To pair with our recently posted lawn mowing video, here are some written tips on how to mow your lawn with a scythe.

 Monhegan Hay Day will be held Saturday, June 25, 2016 on a lovely island in Maine.
 Mowers will cut and collect hay for mulching the island's gardens as part of a community farming project.
 All scythers welcome!

-Scythe Supply lead scythe workshops at MOFGA Farm and Homestead Day on Saturday, June 11, in Unity, Maine.
+Scythe Supply will lead scythe workshops at MOFGA Farm and Homestead Day on Saturday, June 17, in Unity, Maine.

 In Gyimes, Romania, lived Viktor, who made rakes and scythes by hand.
 This video by Jenny Parsons documents his fascinating process.